PaperMC/PaperDocs/source/server/configuration.rst

     - **description**: Instructs the server to ignore shooter velocity when calculating the velocity of an entities fired arrow.

+* disable-unloaded-chunk-enderpearl-exploit:
+    - **default**: true
+    - **description**: Prevent enderpearls from storing the thrower when in an unloaded chunk.

 disable-explosion-knockback
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 * **default**: false